Dishant-P/Similarity-based-clustering---Official-research-module/README.md

 ## Code usage

-Folder management for feature extraction you need to add your images into a directory called __database/__, so it will look like this:
+### Folder management for feature extraction
+You need to add your images into a directory called __database/__, so it will look like this:

     ├── src/            # Source files
     ├── cache/          # Generated on runtime for feature extraction file